SCCapstone/decision_maker/README.md

 3. One can also download the apk file and then run this command in the downloaded directory: `adb install <apk-file>`.
 Note that your emulator must be turned on for this command to work.

 ## 3 Deployment
 The backend of our application running in the AWS cloud requires deployment.
 This section is for the development team only as only they have access to the pocket poll AWS credentials.
-Please contact John Andrews (jha2@email.sc.edu) if you have any inqueries.
+Please contact John Andrews (jha2@email.sc.edu) if you have any inquiries.

 ### 3.1 Deploying Lambda Functions
 1. Develop java code locally and use the command `mvn package` to package your java code into an executable .jar file.